zrwaite/zrwaite/README.md

-- 👋 Hi, I’m @zrwaite
+- 👋 Hi, I’m @zrwaite, Zac Waite
 - 👀 I’m interested in ...
-Web Development, coding in general, especially Javascript and PHP.
+Web Development, coding in general, especially Javascript.
 - 🌱 I’m currently learning ...
-JQuery, AJAX, APIs, HttpRequests
+MERN, Docker, Self-Hosting, MongoDB Atlas
-- 💞️ I’m looking to collaborate on ... anything
+- 💞️ I’m looking to collaborate on ... a project I am working on for comparing how busy stores are
 - 📫 How to reach me ... zrwaite@gmail.com for important emails, superzrw@gmail.com for other emails.